Monday, October 14, 2024

 There were few track markers so we just walked and hoped for the best

-The blue post signifies that we were on the blue loop through the reserve (there were 3 loops of varying length) - there were times we had no idea where we were as there were no paths and the posts were few and far between.
+The blue post signified that we were on the blue loop through the reserve (there were 3 loops of varying length) - at times we had no idea where we were as there were no paths and the posts were few and far between.
+Not to worry, it was a true breath of fresh air.

 I ate my fill of blackberries

-And to the east is Piel Island, a tiny speck of land, home to Piel ‘Castle’ built by the monks of Furness Abbey in C14th but the history dates back much earlier.
-It’s not accessible by land but we got as close as we could via a man-made spit to tiny Rao island then? that was it.
+And to the east is Piel Island, a tiny speck of land, home to Piel ‘Castle’ built by the monks of Furness Abbey in C14 but the history dates back much earlier.
+The tiny island is not accessible by land (except on foot at extreme low tide) but we got as close as we could via a man-made spit to tiny Rao Island.
+And then? .... that was it.
 During ‘the season’ and at odd times, they run a ferry across because 10 people live there - plus there’s a pub so people visit!

 Piel Island at first light on our last day on Walney Island - I went to pick blackberries for breakfast

-We were a little reluctant to leave our Walney hideaway but we wanted to reach Wales so off we went looping back north east south to Lancashire and then further southwards.
+We were a little reluctant to leave our Walney hideaway but we wanted to reach Wales so off we went looping back north then east then south to Lancashire and then further southwards.

 Sadly heading off the island